 Telefonica brand giffgaff have worked with Metageni to develop data-driven analytics which combines and offline and online marketing, and cross-device attribution.
 The complete solution combined both offline media and online user journey data in a system of machine learning algorithms designed to predict sales.
 “This is an awesome piece of work.
 The feedback internally has […]

 Loveholidays.com is a rapidly growing online travel agency.
-Travel is a sector which has a major marketing attribution challenge, facing all of the challenges that multi-touch attribution (MTA) tries to address – High levels of cross-device use with research on mobile and purchase on desktop Long complex customer journeys with extended research before booking Competitive […]
+Travel is a sector that has a major marketing attribution challenge, facing all of the challenges that multi-touch attribution (MTA) tries to address – High levels of cross-device use with research on mobile and purchase on desktop Long complex customer journeys with extended research before booking Competitive […]

 With so much to say about the challenges and methods of attribution and the role of machine learning, we sometimes forget that many folks are still using last-click to measure marketing success and considering improved attribution for the very first time.
 Perhaps you are new to digital marketing or analytics and you just need to […]

 We keep hearing companies confess to spending huge sums on marketing without really knowing the value of what they are doing.
-It seems to be that under market pressure it is often safer to push for more sales through tried and tested ‘spray and pray’ marketing approaches than it is to agonise over petty details […]
+It seems to be that under market pressure it is often safer to push for more sales through tried and tested ‘spray and pray’ marketing approaches than it is to agonize over petty details […]